papagamedev/papagamedev.github.io/content/en/projects/jpacman/2017-01-04-project-jpacman-5-graphics-controls.md

 *JPacman was playable again!*

-{% include image url="jpacman_cocos2dx.jpg" caption="Having connected the graphics and keyboard of the original code with Cocos2d-x, JPacman was playable again!" %}
+{{< image url="jpacman_cocos2dx.jpg" caption="Having connected the graphics and keyboard of the original code with Cocos2d-x, JPacman was playable again!" >}}